-Ealing Council is clear about supporting high-quality sustainable growth across the Borough.
-The Ealing Development Management DPD, adopted in December 2013, includes Policy 7B: Ealing Local Policy - Design Amenity.
+The Ealing Development Management DPD, adopted in December 2013, builds on this national policy and includes Policy 7B: Ealing Local Policy - Design Amenity.
 This states that 'New development must achieve a high standard of amenity for users and for adjacent uses by ensuring high-quality architecture'.
 The policy also highlights that 'high-quality design is essential to all development and offers the opportunity to overcome constraints that would otherwise prevent the implementation of a development scheme'.
-The policy further provides more detailed guidance on how this should be achieved.
+The policy provides more detailed guidance on how this should be achieved.

 Securing high-quality development requires rigorous, early and effective dialogue between all those involved in the development process.
 The appointment of an independent Design Review Panel is part of the Borough's process for ensuring effective testing of development proposals.
-Ealing Design Review Panel will provide independent expert design review, in line with Section 12 of the National Planning Policy Framework (2018) and the London Plan Policy D2 (2018).
+Ealing Design Review Panel will provide independent expert design review, in line with London Plan Policy D4 (2021) and Section 12 of the NPPF, which states that: 'Local planning authorities should ensure that they have access to... design advice and review arrangements...
+These are of most benefit if used as early as possible in the evolution of schemes, and are particularly important for significant projects such as large scale housing and mixed use developments.'
+(Para.
+133, NPPF, 2021)

 The panel will not duplicate or replace existing mechanisms for securing high-quality design.
-It is intended to provide additional expert advice to inform the planning process.
-The panel also plays an important role, furthering the council's commitment to securing high-quality design, which complements and enhances the borough's outstanding historic townscape.
+It is intended to provide additional expert advice to inform the planning process, .The panel also plays an important role in furthering the council's commitment to securing high-quality design, which complements and enhances the borough's outstanding historic townscape.